ASGRC Student Government

 In compliance with Washington State law, Green River College has established the Service and Activities Fee (522 Fund) into which shall be placed fees and revenues received by the College in connection with Campus Life and activities of Associated Student Government, intercollegiate athletics, recreation programs, performing and cultural arts programs, publications, radio stations, clubs, and organizations.

-All funds gathered and expended in the 522 Fund are subject to the policies, regulations and procedures of the Board of Trustees, the State Board for Community College Education, and the Budget and Accounting Act of the State of Washington.
+All funds gathered and expended in the 522 Fund are subject to the requirements, regulations and procedures of the Board of Trustees, the State Board for Community College Education, and the Budget and Accounting Act of the State of Washington.

 The legal responsibility for the Service and Activities fee monies rests with the Board of Trustees.
 The President has delegated to the Vice President of Student Affairs and/or Dean of Campus Life the responsibility of overseeing the fund.